 — Dmitriy Zasyatkin

-Three Corners Rock, aka 3CR, is an OAB back-country epic with some of the toughest climbs, lots of tight-switchbacks and a big creek crossing.
-You're rewarded for all that hard climbing with gorgeous views of Mt St Helens, Mt Rainer, Mt Adams and Mt Hood.
+Three Corner Rock, aka 3CR, is an out-and-back backcountry epic with some of the toughest climbs, lots of tight-switchbacks and a big creek crossing.
+You're rewarded for all that hard climbing with gorgeous views of Mt.
+St. Helens, Mt.
+Rainer, Mt.
+Adams and Mt.
+Hood.

 Most of the trail is in deep woods so it holds up well in winter, but there are quite a few areas where water has eroded the trail, making it really challenging.

 Start from the Washougal Fish Hatchery, which has free parking next to the river, and ride up the road to the trailhead to get a nice warm up and enjoy views of the Washogual River.

 - This Featured Ride starts several miles below the Three Corner Rock Trail at a free parking area.
 To skip the road climb, you can drive to within 0.2 miles of the trail if you have a Annual Discover Pass, or day pass.

 - There is a 20 foot creek crossing halfway to the turn around point.
 Bring enough calories and water, this trail is much harder than it seems.